dsi-engineering-ag/kubernetes-hands-on/01-deployment/readme.md

 Limit the resources of the webapplication to 100MB of RAM and 100 Mili CPUs.
 You find an example here: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory

 To find out how to size the limits you can use metrics to find out how much memory your service needs.

+#### minikube
 This is a minikube addon that needs to be enabled using `minikube addons enable metrics-server`

+#### AWS
+The metrics server may already be installed.
+Otherwise, follow these instructions to install it: https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html

 After that you can use `kubectl top` to get metrics for pods and nodes.
 What happens if you limit the memory to lower than 30m?